Effective Date: January 1, 2020

 F10.
 Providing ongoing support for children by participating in IEP or IFSP processes

 F11.
-Counseling the child with hearing impairment regarding peer pressure, stigma, and other issues related to psychosocial adjustment, behavioral coping strategies, and self-advocacy skills
+Counseling the deaf or hard of hearing child regarding peer pressure, stigma, self-identity, and other issues related to psychosocial adjustment, behavioral coping strategies, and self-advocacy skills, with sensitivity to differences in culture and language

 F12.
-Evaluating acoustics of classroom settings and providing recommendations for modifications
+Evaluating acoustics of classroom settings and providing recommendations for universal design and accommodations

 F13.
 Providing interprofessional consultation and/or team management with speech-language pathologists, educators, and other related professionals